tweag/nickel/doc/manual/typing.md

 ## Introduction

-Nickel takes an hybrid approach to typing: *gradual typing*.
-Gradual typing enables to mix both static typing and dynamic typing.

 Usually, static typing brings in important benefits for large codebases of general-purpose programming languages, but the case of an interpreted configuration language appears less clear-cut.